metno/emep-ctm/Input.rst

 ``emissplit.defaults.POLL`` or ``emissplit.specials.POLL``,
 where ``POLL`` can be |NOx|\ , VOC, etc.

-The defaults file give the emission split for each SNAP sector (one per row, with second index being the SNAP sector), which is applied to all countries by default.
+The defaults file give the emission split for each sector split index (one per row, with second index being the sector split index), which is applied to all countries by default.
 For VOC this split was derived from the UK inventory of Passant (2002), as part of the chemical comparison project of Hayman *et al.* (2011).

-The specials files are in general optional, and can be used to specify speciation for particular countries or SNAP sectors.
-The 1\ :sup:`st` column specifies the country code of interest, the second the SNAP sector.
+The specials files are in general optional, and can be used to specify speciation for particular countries or sectors.
+The 1\ :sup:`st` column specifies the country code of interest, the second the sector index.

 If forest fires are used, then the file ``emissplit.specials.voc`` is required (not optional), and the country-code 101 used to specify the